 My female friend likes having socks because

-It prevent or reduce the smelly feet effect
+- It prevents or reduces the smelly feet effect

-Now if you are seriously considering to be a competitor in rock climbing, I would recommend to climb without socks.
+Now if you are seriously considering being a competitor in rock climbing, I would recommend climbing without socks.
 Then again, you can be an amazing rock climbing athlete climbing with socks.
 It all boils down to is your preference.
-What ever makes it comfortable and fun for you.
+Whatever makes it comfortable and fun for you.

 Beginner climbing shoes are generally flat and the most comfortable fit for a long day of climbing.
-The price tag is also easier for your pocket book when comparing to the intermediate and advance shoes.
+The price tag is also easier for your pocketbook when compared to the intermediate and advance shoes.
 The rubber for these shoes are thicker for good support and last longer than the softer rubber.
 They are great for climbing cracks and on long routes.
-These shoes are also forgiving when comes to the climbing foot work.
+These shoes are also forgiving when it comes to climbing footwork.

-Another positive aspect about these shoes is that they are not only for beginners, experienced climbers also use them for comfort and all day climbing on long routes.
+Another positive aspect of these shoes is that they are not only for beginners, experienced climbers also use them for comfort and all-day climbing on long routes.

-The intermediate to advance shoes have a pronounced arc shape, down turned toe, and edges.
+The intermediate to advance shoes have a pronounced arc shape, downturned toe, and edges.
 There is a point at the toe so that when you climb your weight is shifted toward the toe and the edges of the shoes.
 This allows precision and balance on small or thin holds.
-The arc shape also support heel hook for climbing roof and overhang sections.
+The arc shape also supports the heel hook for climbing roof and overhang sections.

 The rubber can be hard or soft depending on the brand.
-While the hard rubber gives comfort and support to your feet, the softer rubber allows more flexibility so you can hook your foot on to a hold with better control and precision especially on steep and overhanging walls.
-On the down side, the softer rubber does not last as long as the hard rubber.
+While the hard rubber gives comfort and support to your feet, the softer rubber allows more flexibility so you can hook your foot on to hold with better control and precision especially on steep and overhanging walls.
+On the downside, the softer rubber does not last as long as the hard rubber.

-My foot work learning curve for climbing increased when I used the advanced shoes.
+My footwork learning curve for climbing increased when I used advanced shoes.
 There is very little room for sloppiness for my feet.
-I have to be precise on the placement of my toes and edges to take advantage of the shoes capability or I’ll slip right off the rock.
-It took me the first month to break in the new shoe feel and several more months to re-learn how to use my feet properly with the arc and the down turned toe.
+I have to be precise on the placement of my toes and edges to take advantage of the shoe capability or I’ll slip right off the rock.
+It took me the first month to break in the new shoe feel and several more months to re-learn how to use my feet properly with the arc and the downturned toe.
 I definitely love them now!!!

-I seen a lot of women wear the La Sportiva Solution as well as children.
-The women shoes come with smaller size.
-There is also a similar version La Sportiva Solution for men.
+I see a lot of women wear the La Sportiva Solution as well as children.
+The women’s shoes come with a smaller size.
+There is also a similar version of La Sportiva Solution for men.

 Types of shoe fastenings